Computer security: National actions

-Computer emergency response teams

-Most countries have their own computer emergency response team to protect network security.
+To protect national network and system security, many countries have established strategies and staffing for computer emergency response teams, proactive cyber defence, and cyber threat intelligence.
+National policy actions typically include cybersecurity regulations and information security standards.

 Canada

-Since 2010, Canada has had a cybersecurity strategy.
+Since 2010, Canada has had a cyber security strategy.
 This functions as a counterpart document to the National Strategy and Action Plan for Critical Infrastructure.
 The strategy has three main pillars: securing government systems, securing vital private cyber systems, and helping Canadians to be secure online.
 There is also a Cyber Incident Management Framework to provide a coordinated response in the event of a cyber incident.

 The Canadian Cyber Incident Response Centre (CCIRC) is responsible for mitigating and responding to threats to Canada's critical infrastructure and cyber systems.
 It provides support to mitigate cyber threats, technical support to respond & recover from targeted cyber attacks, and provides online tools for members of Canada's critical infrastructure sectors.
-It posts regular cybersecurity bulletins & operates an online reporting tool where individuals and organizations can report a cyber incident.
+It posts regular cyber security bulletins & operates an online reporting tool where individuals and organizations can report a cyber incident.

 To inform the general public on how to protect themselves online, Public Safety Canada has partnered with STOP.THINK.CONNECT, a coalition of non-profit, private sector, and government organizations, and launched the Cyber Security Cooperation Program.
 They also run the GetCyberSafe portal for Canadian citizens, and Cyber Security Awareness Month during October.

 Public Safety Canada aims to begin an evaluation of Canada's cybersecurity strategy in early 2015.

 Australia

-Australian federal government announced an $18.2 million investment to fortify the cybersecurity resilience of small and medium enterprises (SMEs) and enhance their capabilities in responding to cyber threats.
+Australian federal government announced an $18.2 million investment to fortify the cyber security resilience of small and medium enterprises (SMEs) and enhance their capabilities in responding to cyber threats.
 This financial backing is an integral component of the 2023-2030 Australian Cyber Security Strategy.
-A substantial allocation of $7.2 million is earmarked for the establishment of a voluntary cyber health check program, facilitating businesses in conducting a comprehensive and tailored self-assessment of their cybersecurity upskill.
+A substantial allocation of $7.2 million is earmarked for the establishment of a voluntary cyber health check program, facilitating businesses in conducting a comprehensive and tailored self-assessment of their cyber security upskill.

 This avant-garde health assessment serves as a diagnostic tool, enabling enterprises to ascertain the robustness of Australia's cyber security regulations.
-Furthermore, it affords them access to a repository of educational resources and materials, fostering the acquisition of skills necessary for an elevated cybersecurity posture.
+Furthermore, it affords them access to a repository of educational resources and materials, fostering the acquisition of skills necessary for an elevated cyber security posture.
 This groundbreaking initiative was jointly disclosed by Minister for Cyber Security Clare O'Neil and Minister for Small Business Julie Collins.

+Hong Kong

+Hong Kong's Protection of Critical Infrastructures (Computer Systems) Bill (the "Bill") was passed by the Legislative Council on 19 March 2025, with the purpose to "establish legal requirements for organisations designated as critical infrastructure operators".
+To defend the economy and public safety against the cyber threats of severe disruption, Hong Kong's new Protection of Critical Infrastructures (Computer Systems) Ordinance (Cap.653) (Ordinance), together with its Code of Practice (CoP) guidelines for gatekeepers at the front line of defence, came into effect on 1 January 2026.